ARM-software/arm-trusted-firmware/docs/firmware-design.md

     `ON`; any other cluster is `OFF`.
 BL3-1 initializes the data structures that implement the state machine, including the locks that protect them.
-BL3-1 accesses the state of a CPU or cluster immediately after reset and before the MMU is enabled in the warm boot path.
+BL3-1 accesses the state of a CPU or cluster immediately after reset and before the data cache is enabled in the warm boot path.
 It is not currently possible to use 'exclusive' based spinlocks, therefore BL3-1 uses locks based on Lamport's Bakery algorithm instead.
-BL3-1 allocates these locks in device memory.
-They are accessible irrespective of MMU state.
+BL3-1 allocates these locks in device memory by default.

 *   Runtime services initialization: